Balchik Palace & Garden

 Visiting the Balchik complex involves a unique bureaucratic quirk due to Bulgarian law.
 The territory is split between two different authorities: the Ministry of Culture (The Palace) and Sofia University (The Botanical Garden).

-- The Cost: You must purchase a ticket from both booths.
-Expect to pay approximately 15 €15 at each.
+• The Cost: You must purchase a ticket from both booths.
+As of 2026 expect to pay approximately €15 at each.

-- Important Advice: Many visitors try to purchase a ticket for “just the garden” or “just the palace.”
-Unfortunately, this is not possible as the two areas are inseparable.
-To save yourself time and frustration, simply buy both tickets at the start—it’s a legal technicality that the staff cannot change!
+• Important Advice: Many visitors try to purchase a ticket for “just the garden” or “just the palace.”
+This is not possible as the areas are inseparable.
+Simply buy both tickets at the start to avoid frustration.

 Pro Tip: The Beach Exit